 These problems can come on suddenly and, if they do, you probably won’t want to wait to get a pump from the store.

 🍼 Read more: Breast Milk Storage Tips & Guidelines

-Essentials for bathtime
+Baby essentials for bathtime

-A soft hairbrush: Even if your baby doesn’t have a lot of hair, brushing can be soothing and can help to reduce cradle cap.
+Even if your baby doesn’t have a lot of hair, brushing can be soothing and can help to reduce cradle cap.

 Because newborn nails grow surprisingly quickly.

 Stuffy noses can be frustrating for babies and can make it difficult for them to feed.

 For when you’re not sure if your baby has a fever or not.

 Note: While it’s important to have fever medicine to hand when your little one is older, any fever over 100.4 in a baby of under three months is an emergency, and you should get in contact with your doctor rather than giving your baby medicine and waiting to see if they improve.

-Essentials for leaving the house
+Baby essentials for leaving the house

 Considerations usually include how much storage you need underneath, what terrain you’re going to be pushing it over, and how big the trunk of your car is.

 A carrier is also one of our baby must-haves because it can do double duty at home when your little one just doesn’t want to be put down.

 It seems like it might be a luxury, but a car seat is an absolute essential for when your baby arrives.

 Once you’ve taken care of this list, you’re pretty much set for baby essentials for the first three months.

 You’ll have to source a few more things as your baby learns to sit up and move around – a highchair for them to join you at the table, baby-proofing supplies for when they start to explore, and all the things you’ll need when they start to eat solid food.
-But you can relax for now.

 Some things that do get forgotten that we think of as essential are the things you’ll need as a new parent.